nullthefirst/bulma-nodejs-starter/README.md

 3. Run `npm install` to add **node-sass** and **bulma** as devDependecies:

-> [NOTE:]() This is a key step in the installation process, without this you will be able to use Bulma CSS.
+> [NOTE:]() This is a key step in the installation process, without this you will not be able to use Bulma CSS.

 ```bash